Documentation Index

 The Duplication Trap

 If a principle lives in a skill, CLAUDE.md should point to it — not restate it.
 The failure mode: you write the same rule in CLAUDE.md and in a skill.
 Six months later, you update the skill but forget CLAUDE.md.
 Now the agent sees two conflicting instructions and has to guess which one is current.
 Each instruction lives in exactly one layer.
-Pointers connect the layers; copies break them.Why This Architecture Exists
+Pointers connect the layers; copies break them.
+And each layer has a different trust profile — see The Supply Chain for who controls what.Why Skills Exist

 Engineers were stuffing deep domain knowledge into CLAUDE.md.
 Their CLAUDE.md files grew to 400+ lines.
 Claude’s instruction-following degraded.
 They’d add more emphasis (“ALWAYS do X”, “NEVER do Y”) but the problem wasn’t emphasis — it was attention budget.
 Skills solve this by loading knowledge only when the task triggers it.
 A 200-line testing framework loads when you’re writing tests.
-It doesn’t exist when you’re refactoring CSS.Why skill design matters
+It doesn’t exist when you’re refactoring CSS.Why Skill Design Matters

 Engineers started writing skills — but agents never triggered them.
 The skill existed, the knowledge was good, but:- The description didn’t match how people ask for help